JacquesBB/VP800duino/README.md

 # VP800duino
-Change the VP800 desoldering iron board with an arduino based stripboard
+Change the Weller VP800 desoldering iron board with an arduino based stripboard